tux4kids/tuxmath/doc/README.txt

     player's home directory (see below).
 At some point, the options will be settable from within the game.

+    Help: this offers a short tutorial to teach game play.

-    More Options - this will be developed into the menus to set options not directly related to math questions, such as toggling the music on and off, playing fullscreen vs. windowed, using cities vs. igloos, and the like.
+    More Options: this will be developed into the menus to set options not directly related to math questions, such as toggling the music on and off, playing fullscreen vs. windowed, using cities vs. igloos, and the like.
     Now it just has the "Demo" mode, as well as credits and project information.